 If you are currently considering graduate or medical school, one of the concerns you probably have is how am I going to pay for this?
 Am I going to be in debt forever after I’m done with school?

-If you are currently in medical school, in residency or are already working as a physician, chances are you have medical school loan debt.
+If you are currently in graduate school, medical school, in residency or are already working in your profession, chances are you have student loan debt.
 The next question is, what is your plan for repayment?
 Are you planning to refinance, repay through a forgiveness program or stay with your current repayment plan?

-The sheer amount of student loan debt medical school students and graduates hold, along with the potential to utilize forgiveness programs, means it’s important to choose the right repayment strategy for your specific situation.
+The sheer amount of student loan debt medical school and graduate students hold, along with the potential to utilize forgiveness programs, means it’s important to choose the right repayment strategy for your specific situation.
 However, the repayment options available to you can be confusing and complex to navigate.